WCramRTC/GA_FirstApplication/README.md

 ### Step 6: Edit, Save, and Run your Code

+> Explination: We can run our program, but now we want to change and rerun it to see our changes.

 1. The default output is "Hello World."
 Edit it by double-clicking on "world," replacing it with your name.

 ![Change Text](Images/ChangeText.gif)

+> Explination: `Console.WriteLine("");` is code used to display words to our console.
+Anything typed inbetween the `""` will be displayed on screen.

 2. To save your application:
    - Click "File" in the upper left corner.